-Do you remember the TANKS FURRY preview article from January?, if you are an Amiga fan then i am sure you do.
-As promised by the developer Project R3D the game was set to be released late feburary and to my big suprise they somehow managed to do that.
-To be perfectly honest i expected delays, lots of typical Amiga delays.
-The reason my article is up first now is because of the package being stuck in the customs a few days, the game arrived last week here.
+Do you remember the TANKS FURRY preview article from January?, if you are an Amiga fan then I am sure you do.
+As promised by the developer Project R3D the game was set to be released late February and to my big surprise, they somehow managed to do that.
+To be perfectly honest I expected delays, lots of typical Amiga delays.
+The reason my article is up first now is that of the package being stuck in the customs a few days, the game arrived last week here.
 This article ain’t about the game itself because I still have not had the time and pleasure to play the game in multiplayer yet, so, for now, I will only promote the CD release and try and get more people to support the developers/publisher of the game.

-I have yet again linked the trailer because i think it is wonderful and for some reason a lot of people seem to have missed out on the trailer earlier.
+I have yet again linked the trailer because I think it is wonderful and for some reason, a lot of people seem to have missed out on the trailer earlier.

 Ok so over to the review of the box and its contents, unlike most releases on Amiga today this game comes in a sealed DVD case.
-The box is very colorful and is presented in a very good looking way with a very professional look.
+The box is very colourful and is presented in a very good looking way with a very professional look.

-The box is nicely presented with an Age suggestion (of 7) and the oldschool Amiga “V” checker logo.
+The box is nicely presented with an Age suggestion (of 7) and the old school Amiga “V” checker logo.

-Suprisingly the DVD case ain’t one of those cheap soft ones, thumbs up for that.
+Surprisingly the DVD case ain’t one of those cheap soft ones, thumbs up for that.

-What’s this then?, well it is actually a magnet, a tiny one.
-Looks good and i might even put it up on display on our refrigerator.
+What’s this then? well, it is actually a magnet, a tiny one.
+Looks good and I might even put it up on display on our refrigerator.
 I think this is the first Amiga game magnet produced for a game box release?.